ioBroker/ioBroker.docs/docs/en/trouble/README.md

 ** Attention: ** Depending on the log level (especially debug and silly) the log file on the disk can be quite large.
 Pay attention to the available storage space.

-## After operating system updates, ioBroker no longer works (check node versions and something like that)
+## After operating system updates, ioBroker no longer works (check node versions and something)
 ## An adapter / ioBroker no longer starts with the error "wrong node version native packet.
-Blah"? (npm rebuild and such)
+Blah"? (npm rebuild and so)
 ## I have several different nodejs versions on my computer?
 ## Suddenly ioBroker / Adapter no longer works with the message "Syntax Error Unexpected / Invalid Token or similar."
 (File corrupt, SD card ...)
 ## At adapter start Error 7 / Reconnect to DB (reasons ... solutions)